 It becomes evident that immersion alone creates a dramatic haemodynamic shift from the lower extremities to the trunk.
 The therapist can compound this effect by tapping into another natural tool in the fight against lower extremity fluid excess - muscle pump - during immersion by exercising.

 Researchers decided to ask more practical questions.
 For instance, is it possible to create a specially designed aquatic exercise program especially for oedema management?
-You should copy the one that already exists.

 These results are a delight to observe.

 Such a protocol offers hope for individuals with chronic oedema who have – for so long – been unable to find any treatment with a lasting effect.